romul1508/ImageToRGB16ELI/README.md

 # ImageToRGB16ELI
 ImageToRGB16ELI is a console program.
 The program accepts images in jpg format as input, formats and saves them in ELI format.
 Microsoft .NET Framework 3.5 is used to perform the functionality.
+Microsoft Visual Studio 2010 was used to develop the program.
 The program functions in the line of Microsoft Windows XP / Wista / Windows7 operating systems.

 Description of the ELI file format: